-The various departments and offices throughout campus individually order their paper through either Office Max or Staples.
-Since 2009, the amount of greenhouse gas emissions and overall purchase of paper from Office Max and Staples and the amount of paper used per student has been significantly reduced (Tables 17 and 18).
+The various departments and offices throughout campus individually order their paper through W.B.
+Mason.
+Since 2009, the amount of greenhouse gas emissions and overall purchase of paper and the amount of paper used per student has been significantly reduced (Tables 17 and 18).
 This was accomplished by adding print-release stations in public printing areas, by setting double-sided printing as the default on campus machines in common areas, by widening margins, and through increased awareness and more conscious printing.
 In 2012 we introduced tree-free sugar cane paper to campus.
-This paper is purchased through a student owned business called Eco-Campus LLC, which grew out of a 2011 Thought into Action project.
+This paper is purchased through a student-owned business called Eco-Campus LLC, which grew out of a 2011 Thought into Action project.
 The sugar cane paper is made from a byproduct of the sugar industry and thus the use of this resource does not generate any new emissions.
 Table 18 also highlights the overall reduction in the purchase and use of non-recycled (virgin) paper on campus since 2009.
 FY 2012 was the first year in which purchasing non-recycled paper was not an option for departments.

-Data Requested: The total amount of paper purchased in pounds through departmental purchasing by recycled content for FY 2013.
+Data Requested: The total amount of paper purchased in pounds through departmental purchasing by recycled content for FY 2014.